deadxfire/PhishingX/README.md

 For any questions or issues, please contact [DeadXFire](mailto:arindam.makar1@gmail.com).
 ```

-### Explanation:

-- **Termux Installation Instructions**: Added specific instructions for installing required packages and tools on Termux.
-- **General Installation Instructions**: For Linux systems as previously provided.

-This `README.md` should now cover installation instructions for both Linux and Termux environments, providing clear guidance for users.
+This `README.md` should now cover installation instructions for Linux environments, providing clear guidance for users.
+Additional phishing pages will be available soon.